 Requisite and Incompatibility

-Webb P, Bain C and Page A. Essential Epidemiology: An Introduction for Students and Health Professionals.
-3rd Ed.
-New York: Cambridge University Press, 2017.
+Webb P, Bain C and Page A. Essential Epidemiology: An Introduction for Students and Health Professionals (4th edition).
+New York: Cambridge University Press, 2020 or latest edition

 Tuition fees are for the academic year indicated at the top of the page.